-Shortly thereafter, home computers and Bulletin Board Services (BBS) allowed people to stay in contact much more easily.
-It was also possible to get together a large group of friends from all over the country, and even the world.
-These get togethers would be the next way that we traveled to meet friends.
-We attended several of these gatherings of 100+ friends at Walt Disney World that consisted of us going around the parks, having group dinners and just getting to know each other IRL.
+Shortly after that, home computers and Bulletin Board Services (BBS) allowed people to stay in contact much more easily.
+It was also possible to get together a large group of friends from all over the country and even the world.
+These get-togethers would be the next way that we traveled to meet friends.
+We attended several of these” gatherings” of over 100+ people whose only thing in common was a love for Disney.
+Our trip to Walt Disney World that consisted of us going around the parks, having group dinners and just getting to know each other IRL.
 It was at one of these events that I met Sharon, in person, for the first time :-).

 Meeting friends also lets you experience an area in a way you would never get to do as a tourist.
-One of our most complicated meet ups was, again, in Japan.
-I was introduced to a friend of a friend who was visiting the United States from Japan for a few months and I mentioned to him that I would be visiting Tokyo later that year.
-Before he returned to Japan, he gave me a phone number to call when we got to Japan and we would try and arrange a time to meet.
-I was able to contact him on the phone, but the number belonged to a family member who did not speak English and the conversation consisted with me saying, “Hello, I’m from America.
+One of our most complicated meetups was, again, in Japan.
+I was introduced to a friend of a friend who was visiting the United States from Japan for a few months.
+I mentioned to him that we would be visiting Tokyo later that year.
+Before he returned to Japan, he gave me a phone number to call when we got to Tokyo and we would arrange a time to meet.
+I was able to contact him on the phone, but the number belonged to a family member who did not speak English and the conversation consisted of me saying, “Hello, I’m from America.
 Do you know this person?”
 It worked.
-My friend Hiro took an entire day to show us around Tokyo, including going to the shopping mall that looked like Caesars Palace.
+My friend Hiro took an entire day to show us around Tokyo, including going to a shopping mall that looked like Caesars Palace.
 We asked if we could see a toy store and he brought us to the Toys ‘R Us (which was actually much more enjoyable to look around than you could ever imagine.
-Really, if you ever have an opportunity to go to a toy story in Japan, go!).
+Really, if you ever have an opportunity to go to a toy store in Japan, go!).
 We then got to see where he worked and we spent the rest of the evening eating and drinking at the local izakaya, where we were most likely some of the only Americans who have ever eaten there.
-It was really a fun time and we still talk about it.
+It was a really fun time, and we still talk about it.

-Sharon and I have met with more friends in the last 5 years than ever would have been imaginable in the past, simply because it’s just so much easier to plan these things than before.
-One of the first thing we do after making travel plans is to think about who we know in the area and let them know we will be in town.
+Sharon and I have met with more friends in the last 5 years than ever would have been imaginable, simply because it’s just so much easier to plan.
+One of the first things we do after making travel plans is to think about who we know in the area and let them know we will be in town.
 It’s sort of a save the date message.
 We find out if they’re available or if they have a prior commitment (which is totally OK if they do, because we understand we’re on vacation and they’re not).
 If we’re traveling a far distance, we’ll hammer out plans in advance.

-We’ve also arranged to meet with several friends while traveling in the U.S. Since we’re both from the New York area, we try to meet with friends or family if we have time (some of those trips are real whirlwinds so it’s difficult).
+We’ve also arranged to meet with several friends while traveling in the U.S. Since we’re both from the New York area, we try to meet with friends or family if we have time (some of those trips are real whirlwinds, so it’s difficult).
 Sharon and I have had dinner with my best friend from college, I met with my uncle to go see a movie and Sharon visited the street where she grew up to chat with her former next-door neighbor.
-We’ve also had chance meetings with one of my best friends from high school and another friend that we spent time with on an Adventures by Disney vacation.
+We’ve also had chance meetings with one of my best friends from high school and another friend we spent time with after originally meeting him on an Adventures by Disney vacation years earlier.
 Both of these meetings were due to us seeing them check in on Facebook at places right around the corner from where we were.
 Thirty minutes later and I’m talking with someone I haven’t seen for over twenty years.
 Pretty cool, huh?

 We’ve also met some friends for the very first time when we were on vacation.
-You see, we shared many mutual friends with Sonny and his wife Sharon when they lived in the Orlando area but we just never seemed to meet up.
-Since they had recently moved to Los Angeles, it seemed as a good a time as any to finally meet in person when we were visiting L.A. last October.
+You see, we shared many mutual friends with Sonny and his wife Sharon when they lived in the Orlando area, but we just never seemed to meet up.
+Since they’ve now moved to Los Angeles, it seemed like a good time to finally meet in person when we were visiting L.A.
 I messaged Sonny when we got to our hotel and it just fell into place that we all were hungry.
 Once we talked about how many restaurants there are in LA, he mentioned a good ramen place.
 I stopped him right there and said we were in.
-Half an hour later, we were sitting down eating some awesome food at Tatsu Ramen and wondering why we never managed to get together when they lived 3000 miles closer.
+Half an hour later, we were sitting down eating some excellent food at Tatsu Ramen and wondering why we never managed to get together when they lived 3000 miles closer.

-One of our most epic friend meet ups had to be when we got together with our friend Jimmy and his partner, David, when visiting San Francisco.
+One of our most epic friends’ meetups had to be when we got together with Jimmy and his partner, David when visiting San Francisco.
 Jimmy had moved from Orlando a few years before and we’d kept in touch through social media.
 We knew we had to try to meet when in were in his new hometown because, well, we missed him.
 At the time of our trip, we didn’t know that we had planned to meet with David and Jimmy on a day that there was a street fair going on in the Castro.